The Shape Shifter (Leaphorn and Chee #18) by Tony Hillerman

 Published by Harper in November of 2006.

-There are numerous flaws in Hillerman's newest book, including a confusing, often rambling first 100 pages or so.
+There are numerous flaws in Hillerman's newest book, The Shape Shifter, including a confusing, often rambling first 100 pages or so.
 However, at about the halfway point in the book it catches some traction and moves forward with purpose and speed and the last half of the book reminds me of the Hillerman of old.

 For those readers who are disappointed with this one, might I suggest that some of the flaws are built in on purpose.
-Not to see if you are paying attention to the over-arching plot line, but because the story is not being told with strict and exact attention to detail.
+Not to see if you are paying attention to the overarching plot line, but because the story is not being told with strict and exact attention to detail.
 Remember, the story is being told from Leaphorn to Chee and Bernadette.
 Leaphorn makes several references to the old days in which the Navajo stories would be passed down from one generation to the next.
 Leaphorn missed out on those days because he was bussed to mandatory English school and kept there for months at a time.

 For those that tire of the references to "Legendary Lt.
 Leaphorn" and "Lt.
 Leaphorn, retired" - those are most certainly plot devices.
 He uses Legendary to poke fun in a self-deprecating way at Leaphorn when he is not doing well at detecting (as in, look at the legend - he's not doing so hot right now, is he?) and Retired when he is confronting new physical limitations.
 This would go quite well with my thesis of the previous paragraph.
 It would also explain why Bernie is so insistent on being called Mrs. Chee every time we see her - she is not the real her, she is the Bernie of Leaphorn's story - a caricature of herself, as is everyone else.

-So, if my thesis is correct, Hillerman still really has it and has moved on to a higher level of story telling.
+So, if my thesis is correct, Hillerman still really has it and has moved on to a higher level of storytelling.
 Or, he's lost it in a lot of ways and I'm just grasping at straws and seeing connections that are not really there.

 Either way, I give this one a grade of 4 stars out of 5 - the last half of the book is so strong that it saves the rambling beginning.